 Our public schools are a microcosm of the larger society around us.
 The societal norms and trends seep into and are reflected in their discourse and culture.

-So it is no wonder that over the past two months, in the Boston area alone, we have had a number of deeply troubling announcements and incidents in several districts.
+So it is no wonder that over the last few months, in the Boston area alone, we have had a number of deeply troubling announcements and incidents in several districts.
 In late July in Wellesley, a wealthy, largely white suburb, a Facebook chat group of Wellesley High School students went viral, revealing hate speech toward African Americans, including the “n” word and talk of lynching.
 In September in Newton, another well-off suburb, a car full of white students drove through directly outside of Newton North High School with an unfurled Confederate flag.
 Also in September, the U.S. Attorney’s Office for Massachusetts—responding to a civil rights complaint filed by civil rights and community organizations—released a report finding that administrators at Boston Latin School, Boston’s elite exam school, had violated the Civil Rights Act by not properly investigating and following through on student- and parent-reported racial harassment incidents.

 These incidents are most likely emblematic of an even greater number of unreported incidents of racial hate speech and harassment that are occurring in our schools today.
 And why does it seem that these incidents are happening with increasing frequency?
 It may not be an increased frequency; rather, we now have greater opportunity to see them.
 Today, technology and social media have shone a bright light on race in that it is now so much easier to capture and disseminate (including live stream) incidents that used to happen in the shadows.
 Look around us.
 The sheer number and continuing pattern of police shootings of African American men is mind-numbing.
 Threats and harassment of Muslims are a daily occurrence.
 As well, we have a presidential candidate who has given license to people to voice and act upon their latent prejudices.
 Donald Trump wants to deport all immigrants, build physical walls to prevent more immigrants, particularly those with darker skin who speak a first language other than English, from coming into the country, and who denigrates African American and Latino communities, cultures, and people with the claim that they are in “absolutely the worst shape ever.”
 It is no wonder that “white nationalist” and former KKK Imperial Wizard David Duke has trumpeted his candidacy.